djamilaolivier/xarami-shower/README.md

-# list-shower
+# xarami-shower
-Here we have the page to control the Meghan Bay Shower
+Here we have the page to control the Xarami Baby Shower